BenWoodworth/knbt/README.md

 ### Features

 - Kotlin Multiplatform: JVM, JS, Linux, Windows, macOS, iOS, watchOS
+- Serialize any data to/from NBT or SNBT
-- Supports all NBT variants: Java, Bedrock Files, Bedrock Network
+- Support for all NBT variants: Java, Bedrock Files, Bedrock Network
-- Supports all NBT compressions: gzip, zlib
+- Support for all NBT compressions: gzip, zlib
-- Type-safe NbtTag classes, and convenient builder DSLs
+- Type-safe `NbtTag` classes, with convenient builder DSLs

 ## Serialization

-`Nbt` and `StringifiedNbt` instances can be used to encode/decode `@Serializable` data.
+`Nbt` and `StringifiedNbt` are be used to encode/decode `@Serializable` data.

-When serializing to/from binary NBT, the resulting tag must be a compound with a single entry (as per the NBT spec).

 ### Configuration